-The Need Section of this CN application demonstrates the lack of services for the Jewish community and the underserved nature of the entire county.
+The Need Section of this CN application demonstrates the lack of services for the Jewish community and the decreasing use rate and ALOS for the entire County.
 While serving all, Shalom will focus on the Jewish community and on increasing use of hospice.
 We will do so by outreach, building trust and by assuring our staff is trained and respectful of culture, values, and beliefs.

 Our efforts will ensure that all people who would benefit from hospice care will have the knowledge and opportunity to choose that option if they so desire.
-In this way we expect to contribute toward the improvement of the broader system of care in the County and support collaboration and coordination and reduce fragmentation of services, particularly for the most underserved in our community.
+In this way we expect to contribute toward the improvement of the broader system of care in the County and Portland metro area and support collaboration and coordination and reduce fragmentation of services, particularly for the most underserved in our community.